yie1d/pydoll/docs/en/features/index.md

 **[File Operations](automation/file-operations.md)**: File handling can be tricky in browser automation.
 Pydoll provides robust solutions for both uploads and downloads, with the `expect_download` context manager offering elegant handling of asynchronous download completion.

-**[IFrame Interaction](automation/iframes.md)**: Work seamlessly with embedded frames using the `get_frame()` method.
-Get a full Tab interface for iframe content, enabling you to use all of Pydoll's element finding and interaction capabilities inside frames.
+**[IFrame Interaction](automation/iframes.md)**: Treat iframes like regular elements—find the iframe and keep searching inside it.
+No extra targets, no extra tabs.

 **[Screenshots & PDF](automation/screenshots-and-pdfs.md)**: Capture visual content from your automation sessions.
 Whether you need full-page screenshots for visual regression testing, element-specific captures for debugging, or PDF exports for archival, Pydoll has you covered.